clevergadget/canvas-tool/COPILOT_CONTEXT.md

 - Use TanStack Query for all data fetching
 - Use Chakra UI for all UI components

-### 7. Documentation and Cleanup
+### 7. Documentation and Cleanup (ONGOING)
 - Update README with setup, deployment, and usage instructions
 - Ensure code is clean, simple, and well-commented
 - Prioritize digestible, readable code for the reviewing developer: clear naming, concise functions, and helpful comments
+- Keep this file up to date with major project changes

 ## Workflow and Priorities
 - 1. Easy to run locally
-- 2. Easy to deploy
+- 2. Easy to deploy (future-proofed, but not Copilot/ECS-specific)
 - Work in small, clear, incremental steps
 - Make frequent, descriptive commits
 - Prioritize clarity, simplicity, and code readability for reviewers